 Social media can be a positive force, if used correctly!
 In my own experience, it provided essential peer support during a time when I was desperately craving camaraderie and understanding but had no idea how to find it.
 I now know that face-to-face or virtual peer support is offered as a service through various outlets – ask your health visitor, GP or mental health professional, or enquire via one of the helplines or websites listed above.

 I have found many inspiring women through Instagram.
 Women who are honestly telling their own stories, as well as filling the (care + service) gaps in really powerful ways.
 I’ll list some of my favourite accounts below.
+If you know someone who is feeling alone in their struggles, it might be worth suggesting they check one of these accounts out.

 **Please remember that while social media can be used for good, managing your experience requires mindful and consisent consideration.
 It’s easy to develop bad or even harmful habits and so it’s best to carefully consider how and why you use it.
 Ocassional to frequent social media breaks have become increasingly popular as a tool to retain perspective.
 Here is a great article on how to have a healthy relationship with social media.